IgniteUI/indigo-design-docfx/en/components/button-group.md

 ## Usage

-Always use Buttons with consistent style and avoid combining text Buttons with icon Buttons within the same Button Group.
+Always use Buttons with consistent style and avoid combining Text Buttons with Icon Buttons within the same Button Group.
 Size the Button Group according to its content to avoid leaving too much empty space in the Buttons.
 Use the Button Group only to display simple and related actions, as it is not suitable for even simple navigation.
 If you're looking beyond these actions, [Tabs](tabs.md) are much more appropriate.

 | Do                                  | Don't                                 |
 | ----------------------------------- | ------------------------------------- |